MakeItHappenDev/Resume.js/README.md

 # How to deploy

- - Clone the repo
+ - Clone the repo `git clone https://github.com/MakeItHappenDev/Resume.js.git`
+ - Update the src/data/resume.json with your informations
- - install now CLI
+ - install now CLI then create an account (https://zeit.co/docs)
- - create a now account
+ - Deploy to now serverless infrastructure `now --prod`

-`
-now --prod
-`